 Since people love to talk about what’s trending, there have been a lot of articles floating around recently talking about the most vegan-friendly cities in the U.S. or the most vegan-friendly cities in the world.
-However, if you look these articles, you’ll notice one thing in common – there is no rubric or basis for choosing these vegan cities beyond the fact that the writer had some good vegan food there.
+However, there is usually no rubric or basis for choosing these vegan cities beyond the fact that the writer had some good vegan food there.

-So, naturally, we decided to write our own list to the most vegan-friendly cities in Europe – based on actual facts and statistics, with some parameters.
-We first started this list in 2017 and have updated it for 2018.
-We hope it helps with planning your vegan holidays in Europe!
+So, naturally, we decided to write our own list to the most vegan friendly cities in Europe – based on actual facts and statistics, with some parameters.
+We first started this list of the best vegan European cities in 2017 and have updated it yearly ever since.

 How We Calculated This Vegan Europe List: